Base Converter for Hex Color Checks

 Compare Representations Quickly

-Use the conversion to understand how the same number appears in different systems.
+Use common and custom-base conversion to understand how the same number appears in different systems.

 Support Cleaner Color-Code Checks